-- 29. While these staffing levels must be maintained under the Amended Stipulated Court Order (Doc.
+- 30. While these staffing levels must be maintained under the Amended Stipulated Court Order (Doc.
 906 at Para.
 12), EFIT continues to express concern that Detectives and Investigators that are in the EFIT Transition Plan (See Paras.
-121-123) will no longer be assigned to IAFD. - 30.
+98-108) will no longer be assigned to IAFD.
+Indeed two fully graduated IAFD members have since left the department.
+This is an obvious concern for all parties. - 31.
 Specifically, EFIT continues to express concern regarding the retention of Lieutenants, Sergeants, Investigators and Detectives in IAFD.
-Mr. Neier and Mr. Hurlock continue to meet with APD's Executives, counsel for the City and the APOA regarding this issue.
-(See Paras.
-107-109).
-They also met on October 21 and 26, 2022, with DOJ and the legal counsel or representing the APOA. - 31.
+Mr. Neier and Mr. Hurlock continue to meet with APD's Executives, counsel for the City and the APOA regarding this issue. - 32.
 APD's Remedial Action Plan (Doc.
 899) for IAFD was filed with the Court on February 15, 2022, and the parties' joint status report on EFIT filed with the Court on February 23, 2022, (Doc.
 901) recognizing that EFIT is contributing to improvements in the IAFD process and recommending an extension of EFIT.
-Ultimately, the goal is for EFIT to return responsibility back to APD for UOF investigations. - 32.
+Ultimately, the goal is for EFIT to return responsibility back to APD for UOF investigations.
+APD's next Remedial Action Plan will be filed with the Court on or about March 8, 2023 - 33.
 As stated previously, the EFIT Executive Team worked with APD to establish a detailed Process Narrative that governs the response protocols to Level 2 and 3 UOF cases.
 EFIT and APD continue to review this document to ensure that it is serving the interests of the assignment and has made modifications, as necessary.
 Any modification is reviewed by the City Attorney's Office, DOJ and the IM.
 A revised Process Narrative was filed with the Court on September 27, 2021, (Doc.
 862-1) and serves as the working procedure that IAFD/EFIT follows and the basis for EFIT to evaluate IAFD.